arcadiacoin/arcadia-docs/docs/node/start.md

 Another source for further documentation is at:

-https://docs.nano.org/ ( the crypto-currency PAW derived of )
+https://docs.nano.org/ ( the crypto-currency Arcadia derived of )

-Documentation on how to to build from source can also be taken from here but needs to be slightly adjusted to work with PAW (e.g. the github source used for build): https://docs.nano.org/integration-guides/build-options/
+Documentation on how to to build from source can also be taken from here but needs to be slightly adjusted to work with Arcadia (e.g. the github source used for build): https://docs.nano.org/integration-guides/build-options/